Code generation for MIC32 (Binary Counter)

 "$(@__DIR__)/mik32_DI_DO_code")

-Preparing the project in the development environment
+Project preparation in the development environment

-After that you can proceed to build the project and load the programme.
+After that, you can proceed to build the project and download the program.

-Code execution on MIK32
+Code execution on MIC32

-"PLATFORMIO -> PROJECT TASKS -> mik32v2 -> General -> Build ".
+“PLATFORMIO -> PROJECT TASKS -> mik32v2 -> General -> Build”.

-"PLATFORMIO -> PROJECT TASKS -> mik32v2 -> General -> Upload ".
+“PLATFORMIO -> PROJECT TASKS -> mik32v2 -> General -> Upload”.

 Conclusion